Operation Cycle: 5 June

 On the right, the 153rd Infantry Brigade was bombed by Ju 87 Stuka dive-bombers along with the mortar and artillery-fire used on the rest of the front.
 The German infantry pushed the battalion back to Tœufles, Zoteux and Frières, where British machine-gun and artillery fire stopped the advance.
 The French 31st (Alpine) Division was forced back parallel to the British from Limeux to Limercourt and Béhen, with the 152nd Infantry Brigade on the right from Oisemont to the Blangy–Abbeville road.
-The 1st Lothian and Border Horse at Bray were attacked and fell back east of the village of Oisement.
+The 1st Lothian and Border Horse at Bray were attacked and fell back east of the village of Oisemont.
 The Composite Regiment had several engagements and had tank losses before rallying at Beauchamps on the Bresle.
 The 51st Highland and 31st (Alpine) divisions had tried to hold a 40 mi front and were so depleted after the bridgehead attacks up to 4 June, that the 1st Black Watch had to hold a 2.5 mi front, in close country.
 The British troops held on until overwhelmed or retreated under the cover of their artillery, which also held on until the last moment before retiring.